Ghosts (American TV series)

-Ghosts is an American television sitcom adapted to American television for CBS by Joe Port and Joe Wiseman from the British series of the same name.
-Port & Wiseman serve as showrunners.
-The American series premiered on October 7, 2021.
-In October 2021, the series was picked up for a full season.
-In January 2022, the series was renewed for a second season which premiered on September 29, 2022.
-In January 2023, the series was renewed for a third season.
+Ghosts is an American television sitcom adapted for CBS from the original British series of the same name by Joe Port and Joe Wiseman, who were also its showrunners.
+It premiered on October 7, 2021 and was picked up for a full season that month.
+It was renewed for a second season in January 2022, which premiered on September 29, 2022.
+It was renewed for a third season in January 2023, which began filming in Montreal on December 2, 2023.
+The third season, of ten episodes, premiered on February 15, 2024.
+In March 2024, it was renewed for a fourth season which premiered on October 17, 2024.
+In February 2025, the series was renewed for a fifth and sixth season.
+The fifth season premiered on October 16, 2025.

 Premise

-Married New Yorkers Samantha and Jay Arondekar believe that their dreams have come true when they inherit a beautiful country house from Sophie Woodstone, a distant relative of Sam's, only to find that it is falling apart and inhabited by ghosts who died on the mansion's grounds and are now bound to the area until they can reach the afterlife.
+Married New Yorkers Samantha "Sam" and Jay Arondekar believe their dreams have come true when they inherit Woodstone Manor, a beautiful country house, from Sophie Brimble, Sam's great aunt, only to find that it is falling apart and inhabited by ghosts of people from different eras of American history who died on the property and are now bound to the area, appearing as they did at the times of their deaths, until they can reach the afterlife.
 Jay cannot see or hear the ghosts, but Sam can after a near-death experience.